MIRTK/BAtCh/README.md

-HTCondor DAGMan application for the construction of a spatio-temporal brain atlas and growth model from cross-sectional brain MR images optionally available tissue and/or structure segmentations.
+HTCondor DAGMan application for the construction of a spatio-temporal brain atlas and growth model from cross-sectional brain MR images.

 Initial Setup
 =============

-Clone this repository into a **workflow** subdirectory next to the directories containing the MR images and segmentation label maps (or symbolic links to the respective directories) as follows:
+Clone this repository into a **workflow** subdirectory next to the directories containing the MR images and segmentation label maps.
+For example, run the following commands to create a new directory for the construction of new brain atlas.

 ```shell
 mkdir BrainAtlas && cd BrainAtlas